OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 --Library Software--

-We already add this library software in the Step in Part I when we tried out the Wi-Fi board.
+We already added this library software in the Step in Part I when we tried out the Wi-Fi board.
 Thus, there should not be anything for you do now with regard to loading library software.

 In case you did not do this or the Arduino IDE was re-installed: